ghost1372/DevWinUI/CONTRIBUTING.md

 - Follow folder structure and naming conventions.
 - Format all XAML using the provided styler configuration.
 - Use Single `DevWinUI` namespace.
-- Follow Native AOT recommended
+- Follow Native AOT recommendations

 ### 🤝 Ready to Contribute?
 - Fork the repository